Can We Run Out Of Fish Oil?

 4. GPS coordinates where the fish were caught.

-Yes, there is a GPS unit attached to every fishing vessel off the coast of Peru.
+Yes, there is a GPS unit attached to every fishing vessel off the coast of Alaska.

 The fishermen are only allowed to catch in a given locality.
 They are only allowed to catch a certain tonnage per season.
 If it takes them 2 months to reach that quota, that’s fine.
 But if they reach their quota in a week, well, the season’s over!